Answers about Residency Requirements

 Will documents that I submit to prove residency remain confidential?

 All documents submitted to prove residency will be marked with the student’s name and considered part of his or her confidential record.
-The SPS will adhere to the standards of confidentiality set forth in state and federal laws governing the maintenance and disclosure of these records.
+The Somerville Public Schools will adhere to the standards of confidentiality set forth in state and federal laws governing the maintenance and disclosure of these records.

 How can I report a suspected violation of the residency requirements?